CubeSmart Self Storage / 4211 Bellaire Blvd.

 Lakewood Church Central Campus / 3700 Southwest Freeway

 The largest church building in America, this was originally built as a multi-purpose arena called The Summit in 1975 and renamed Compaq Center in 1998 due to a naming rights deal, though in 2003 the venue closed as the sports teams at the Summit (sports teams at the Summit included the Houston Rockets, Comets, Aeros) moved to Toyota Center.
-In 2005, the building reopened as Lakewood Church (after a renovation) and the home of Joel Osteen Ministries, initially under a long-term lease but it was purchased by the church in 2010.
+In 2005, the building reopened as Lakewood Church (after a renovation) and the home of Joel Osteen Ministries.
+Initially this was under a long-term lease, but the church purchased the building entirely in 2010.

 4020 Southwest Freeway